virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onUninstall

-The <b>*onUninstall*</b> event can be called from the **Add-ons** tab at the Virtuozzo PaaS dashboard.
+The <b>*onUninstall*</b> event can be called from the **Add-ons** tab at the Virtuozzo Application Platform dashboard.
 This event is aimed at removing data accumulated through actions that are triggered by the <b>*onInstall*</b> event.

 ![uninstall](/img/uninstall.png)

 ### onBeforeChangeTopology

-The event is executed before changing environment topology via the Virtuozzo PaaS dashboard.
+The event is executed before changing environment topology via the Virtuozzo Application Platform dashboard.

 **Event Placeholders:**